-Hamilton will enter his third season at the helm of the men's basketball program for the 2015-16 season.
+Hamilton will enter his fourth season at the helm of the men's basketball program for the 2016-17 season.

 In his second season (2014-15), Hamilton led the Bruins to a 5-20 record and 3-13 in the Northwest Conference.
 The Bruins were third in the NWC in points per game with 75.4 and second in 3-points attempts and makes with 216 and 619, respectively.

 In his first season (2013-14), the Bruins went 16-9 and 9-7 in conference play.
 They averaged 88.5 points per game, which ranked them among the Top 10 in NCAA Division III.

 Hamilton was Union's first boys' basketball coach when the school opened in 2007.
 In 2009-10, his team won the Washington state championship in Class 3A, the state's second-highest classification.
 He was named the 2010 Washington Interscholastic Basketball Coaches Association 3A Coach of the Year for that accomplishment.
 He also won or shared the 4A Greater St. Helens League Coach of the Year awards each of his last three seasons.

 With teams known for their fast-paced offenses and pressure defenses, Union went 95-56 (.629) under Hamilton in its first six years of existence, winning three league and two district titles, three state tournament trophies, and one state championship.
 Union finished seventh in the 2008-09 3A state tournament and third in the 2011-12 4A state tournament.